Rule 5160-59-03.2 | OhioRISE: care coordination.

 (a) Provide structured service planning and care coordination through high-fidelity wraparound as established by the national wraparound initiative, found at https://nwi.pdx.edu (October 1, 2021), including:

-(B) Other tools as determined necessary that inform and result in the development of the child and family-centered care plan;
+(b) Other tools as determined necessary that inform and result in the development of the child and family-centered care plan;

 (iv) Updating the Ohio children's initiative CANS assessment at a minimum of every ninety calendar days or whenever there is a significant change in the youth's needs or circumstances;

-(v) Convening and facilitating the child and family team within thirty calendar days of referral for ICC that will:
+(v) Convening and facilitating the child and family team that will:

-(vi) Developing an individual crisis and safety plan within fourteen calendar days of referral for ICC, for incorporation into the child and family-centered care plan.
+(vi) Developing an individual crisis and safety plan as soon as possible.
 For youth with behaviors that pose safety concerns for the youth or others, a licensed clinician working within or for the CME will consult on the individual crisis and safety plan, recommend de-escalation strategies that can be learned and used by the youth, parents, other caregivers to support the youth and prevent the use of restrictive interventions, and approve of the crisis and safety plan prior to its submission to the OhioRISE plan;

 (vii) Monitoring the child and family-centered care plan to ensure that services are delivered in accordance with the plan;